Do any of us really enjoy visiting a gynecologist?

 If you make major aesthetic changes to your clinic in between their introductory visit and the date of the appointment, let your patient know in advance so they will know what to expect when they walk in.

 When the time comes to schedule an appointment, allow a longer time frame than typical appointment times.
 If a typical appointment lasts an hour, schedule for an hour and a half (two hours if necessary).
-People with ASD often need additional time to process the information that you provide them, responses to your questions, and preparing for the procedures or exams being given.
-Some people may also need additional time to exchange communication with you, your nurses and your staff (via an accompanying interpreter or alternative communication device).On date of appointment, before the exam or procedure
+People on the autism spectrum often need additional time to process the information that you provide them, responses to your questions and preparing for the procedures or exams being given.
+Some people may also need additional time to exchange communication with you, your nurses and your staff (via an accompanying interpreter or alternative communication device).

 During the exam or procedure

-OB/GYNs usually do a good job with alerting patients the steps of a procedure they may be performing.
-It’s especially crucial you communicate with your ASD patient every step you are about to take in a given exam.
-An example you may give to a female patient during a pap test: “We will now be inserting an instrument called a speculum to open up the vagina.
+OB/GYNs usually do a good job on alerting patients the steps of a procedure they may be performing.
+It’s especially crucial you communicate with your patient every step you are about to take in a given exam.
+An example you may give to a patient during a pap test: “We will now be inserting an instrument called a speculum to open up the vagina.
 This instrument is made of metal (or plastic), and you may feel the muscles in that area stretching.
 This is being done so it will be easier for me to be able to see if your cervix, ovaries, uterus and vagina look normal.
 Now you will feel a slight pinch.
 This should not hurt.
 I am simply using a cotton swab to collect cells so we can test them in the lab to make sure your cells are healthy.”

 After the exam or procedure